fivexl/website/content/author/Alexey Eremin/index.md

 ---
 Alexey is an AWS Solutions Architect with the focus on building secure, immutable, scale-ready, and cost-effective infrastructure for startups.
 He has been working with AWS for 3 years and has a strong background in software development.
 ### Specialization
-AWS · DevOps · Terraform
+AWS · DevOps · Data Analytics · Terraform
 ### Recent success story
 Alexey provides ongoing technical guidance and infrastructure support for [Kuvio](https://fivexl.io/case-studies/kuvio-retainer-case-study/), a Swedish SaaS startup, offering a Marketing Data Activation platform designed for the retail e-commerce industry.
 Taking proactive steps beyond the initial scope of support, he created an approach to optimize cloud storage.
 Through a series of experiments involving file merging and partitioning, Alexey engineered a solution that cut S3 bucket costs by 96%.

 ### Certifications
+- AWS Certified Data Analytics - Specialty.
 - AWS Certified Solutions Architect;
 - AWS Partner: Accreditation (Technical);
 - AWS Partner: Cloud Economics Accreditation.